gpratte/jwtauth/README.md

 ### JWT Authentication Filter

 This filter will extend the UsernamePasswordAuthenticationFilter class.
 By extending Spring's UsernamePasswordAuthenticationFilter Spring will place it in its proper place in the security chain.

+This class extends the UsernamePasswordAuthenticationFilter and hence Spring will provide a login endpoint.

 In the security package create the JWTAuthenticationFilter class